rokrokss/flyte/rsts/deployment/gcp/index.rst

   gcloud iam service-accounts create flyte-clusterresources

-* Create a new customized role enveloping `storage.buckets.get` with name StorageBucketGet which will be used while adding roles
+* Create a new customized role enveloping `storage.buckets.get` with name StorageBucketGet which will be used while adding roles.

 * Add IAM policy binding for flyteadmin GSA.
-It requires permissions to get bucket, create/delete/update objects in the bucket, connecting to cloud sql and also workload identity user role.
+It requires permissions to get the bucket, create/delete/update objects in the bucket, connecting to cloud sql and also workload identity user role.

 .. code-block::